planeworld/pwng-server/README.md

 ## Installation and running

 By default, pwng-server and pwng-client will be installed locally with all their dependencies.
+While the code should be portable, for now it is only tested against Linux.
+Hence, helper scripts are tailored for Linux shells for now.

 There are 4 scripts located within the *./scripts* subdirectory:
 - *clean_all* removes all build files and installations